 People often spend the night with their families in their homes and cemeteries with altars or ofrendas filled with remembrances of their deceased loved ones.

-They make their loved ones’ favourite foods, buy favourite snacks, and display possessions on these altars belonging to their dead relatives.
+They make their loved ones’ favourite foods, buy their favourite snacks, and display possessions on these altars belonging to their dead relatives.

 They celebrate this holiday with a fiesta, which means food and music are a part of the celebration.